wallacegibbon/modified-micro-emacs/README.md

 I call it **M**dified Micro **E**macs (`me`).

-## Goal
+## Goals

 - Be more compatible with GNU emacs.
 - Be tiny. (by removing unecessary parts like the script engine)
+- Fix all bugs.

 ## Build

 The default build uses ANSI control sequences directly.
-You don't need extra libraries besides libc to run this program.
+We don't need extra libraries besides `libc` to run this program.

-If you want to support non-ANSI terminals, build this program with `terminfo`.
+To support non-ANSI terminals, build this program with `terminfo`.

 ```sh
 make USE_TERMCAP=1
 ```

 > The deprecated `termcap` is supported, too.
-But you need to change the
+But we need to change the
 > Makefile to use `termcap`.